Who was James Otis?

 A Vindication of the Conduct of the House of Representatives of the Province of Massachusetts Bay

-In 1764, Parliament passed the Sugar Act, the first act passed to raise revenue from the American colonies.
-It was actually an extension of the Molasses Act, but added taxes to additional goods.
+In 1764, at the urging of Prime Minister George Grenville, Parliament passed the Sugar Act.
+The Sugar Act was the first bill passed to raise revenue from the American colonies.
+It was actually an extension of the Molasses Act but added taxes to additional goods.
 It also created regulations on commerce that made it more difficult for merchants to do business.

 - He argued that rights are derived from Nature and God, not institutions set up by men.